jamesplease/time-segments.js/README.md

 ##### Segments

-Segments are groups of events.
-They are an Object.
-The key is the starting unix timestamp of the segment.
-The value is an array of events.
+Segments are an Object representing the groups of events.
+Each key of the Object is the starting unix timestamp of the segment.
+The value of each key is the array of events that occur during that segment.

 ### API